Metaboss

 Example:

-metaboss update creators -k ~/.config/solana/devnet.json -a 4rxTT8pKeYFrFgNBgTspBWVEnMnsAZGwChkjRUtP4Xpi -c 42NevAWA6A8m9prDvZRUYReQmhNC3NtSZQNFUppPJDRB:70:false,AVdBTNhDqYgXGaaVkqiaUJ1Yqa61hMiFFaVRtqwzs5GZ:30:false
+metaboss update creators -k ~/.config/solana/devnet.json -a 4rxTT8pKeYFrFgNBgTspBWVEnMnsAZGwChkjRUtP4Xpi -n 42NevAWA6A8m9prDvZRUYReQmhNC3NtSZQNFUppPJDRB:70:false,AVdBTNhDqYgXGaaVkqiaUJ1Yqa61hMiFFaVRtqwzs5GZ:30:false

 Update URI